-Built in 1926, the initial camp included a café and a Mobil Oil Station.
-The last stop before the steep Goldroad grade, the camp was a welcome respite to check vehicles’ oil, water, and gas, and grab a bite to eat.
+Built in 1926, the camp included a café and a Mobil Oil Station.
+The last stop before the steep Goldroad grade, the camp was a welcome respite to check vehicles’ oil, water, and gas and grab a bite to eat.

-Sometime later, the Spidell’s divorced, and Floyd was left to run the camp.
-In 1957, he was joined by his niece, Nancy Schoenerr and her husband Chuck.
-Though traffic had dwindled on the steep Sitgreaves Pass, they continued to operate the camp until 1966, when the entire camp burned completed to the ground, leaving nothing but remnants of the stone foundations.
+Sometime later, the Spidells divorced, and Floyd was left to run the camp.
+In 1957, he was joined by his niece, Nancy Schoenherr, and her husband Chuck.
+Though traffic had dwindled on the steep Sitgreaves Pass, they continued to operate the camp until 1966, when the entire camp burned completely to the ground, leaving nothing but remnants of the stone foundations.
 For the next several decades, the site was left abandoned and neglected.

-About a mile on down the road, you will come to the remains of Ed’s Camp which has, unfortunately, not faired as well.
-The camp belonged to a man named Ed Edgerton, a miner who came to the area in 1917.
-When Route 66 came through, he decided to build a trading post upon his property and set the foundation.
-However, traffic increased at such a rapid pace, he simply put a roof over the foundation, saying, “The hell with the building, we will leave it open.”
+About a mile down the road, you will come to the remains of Ed’s Camp, which has, unfortunately, not faired as well.
+The camp belonged to Ed Edgerton, a miner who came to the area in 1917.
+When Route 66 came through, he decided to build a trading post on his property and set the foundation.
+However, traffic increased rapidly, so he put a roof over the foundation, saying, “The hell with the building; we will leave it open.”
 Ed’s open-air trading post was born.
 Soon the Kactus Kafe, a gas station, and cabins were added to the camp.
 Today, it sits lonely and abandoned, piled with iron bed frames, rocks, old tires, railroad ties, and other debris.
-Regardless of its junky condition, there is a residence nearby and the entire area is very strongly posted “no trespassing”.
-Across Route 66 from the camp, on the rocky hillside, can still be seen large white letters spelling “ED’S CAMP”.
+Regardless of its junky condition, there is a residence nearby, and the entire area is very strongly posted “no trespassing.”
+Across Route 66 from the camp, on the rocky hillside, can still be seen large white letters spelling “ED’S CAMP.”

-At this point, Oatman Highway begins to live up to its reputation as the road becomes narrow and steep along Sitgreaves Pass rising to an elevation of 3,550 feet as it reaches the Black Mountains.
-The pass through the Black Mountain range was named for Captain Lorenzo Sitgreaves, who led a combined American scientific and military expedition to explore the Zuni River, the Little Colorado River and the Colorado River in 1851.
-Setting out from northern New Mexico, the expedition traveled west across Arizona and then south along the Colorado River to Fort Yuma in California.
-Specifically, the expedition was sent to map the riverways and determine if they could be navigated by river steamers.
+At this point, Oatman Highway begins to live up to its reputation as the road becomes narrow and steep along Sitgreaves Pass, rising to an elevation of 3,550 feet as it reaches the Black Mountains.
+The pass through the Black Mountain range was named for Captain Lorenzo Sitgreaves, who led a combined American scientific and military expedition to explore the Zuni River, the Little Colorado River, and the Colorado River in 1851.
+Setting out from northern New Mexico, the expedition traveled west across Arizona and south along the Colorado River to Fort Yuma in California.
+Specifically, the expedition was sent to map the riverways and determine if river steamers could navigate them.

-As you climb toward Sitgreaves Pass, the narrow road makes a number of hairpin turns, and hugs the mountainside, with no shoulders and few guardrails.
+As you climb toward Sitgreaves Pass, the narrow road makes several hairpin turns and hugs the mountainside, with no shoulders and few guardrails.
 In the early days of Route 66, when vehicles had little power, the only way up the 3,550-foot grade was sometimes by driving backward.
-Driving in the lower gear of reverse solved the problem of early gravity-fed fuel systems.
+Driving in the lower gear reverse solved the problem of early gravity-fed fuel systems.
 Those who weren’t so daring could hire a team of horses to pull their Model Ts to the summit.
-For others, wreckers who were solely in the area to solve the problem would haul the stranded motorists over the summit, no doubt making a tidy little profit.
+For others, wreckers solely in the area to solve the problem would haul the stranded motorists over the summit, no doubt making a tidy little profit.
 Some flatlanders, petrified by the steep incline and winding road, simply paid a local to drive their car over the summit.